netxph/sb-capstone/docs/data-story.md

 And this is the end of my journey in this study.
 This could be much easier if you statistics background.
 However, as most new learnings, we got to start somewhere and various libraries really help me calculate complex formulas.
 I posted links below and some of them helped me to select the best algorithm and find out the libraries I need to execute the things I want.
 I hope they can help you too.

 And, lastly, the format of this blog is somehow close to CRISP-DM methodology, but this is blown up in detail in my project space.
 Be sure to check it out [here](https://github.com/netxph/sb-capstone).

+### Improvement

+Relying to just the 3 features, age, gender and income is not enough to get a good performing model.
+My recommendation is to work on getting additional features from customer either giving out bonus points to the customer if he completes his profile, or send out survey in exchange for rewards.

+Another thing for the next experiment is to add more either new offerings or flexible offerings where we can tweak reward, difficulty and duration based on the customer we are targeting.

+It would be nice also for the transcript if we could add like the actual days or days of week for us to find out if the customer is building a habit or not.
+Another feature that is worth getting is the product they are getting and the size.
+These new features will move us closer in creating customer segmentation.